MonoGame/MonoGame/Documentation/create_project.md

 When Visual Studio restarts, click Create a new project.
 The MonoGame templates should show up at the top, if not search for MonoGame in the search bar.

 You'll see a few different templates were installed.
-To know which one to use, please refer to overview of the [Target Platforms](Platforms.md).
+To know which one to use, please refer to [Target Platforms](Platforms.md).

+## Visual Studio for Mac

+MonoGame templates can be installed as a VS for Mac extension.

+- Open VS for Mac and go to Visual Studio > Extensions...
+- Open the Gallery tab and search for MonoGame.
+- Select MonoGame Extension and click Install..., then Install again to confirm.

+You've now installed the MonoGame templates.
+Go to File > New Solution... to open the New Project dialog.
+You'll see the MonoGame templates in the list of templates.
+To know which template to use, check out [Target Platforms](Platforms.md).

 ## .NET Core CLI